dustalov/ballcone/README.md

 ### Configuring nginx

 You need to define the JSON-compatible log format for your service in the nginx configuration file.
 Let us call it `ballcone_json_example`.
 This format is similar to the one used in Matomo (see [matomo-log-analytics](https://github.com/matomo-org/matomo-log-analytics)).
-It should be put *before* the `server` block.
+It should be put *before* the `server` context.

 ```Nginx
 log_format ballcone_json_example escape=json